Server Management Technical and Security Standards and Procedures

 Texas State server owners and administrators are responsible for ensuring that servers under their ownership and control adhere to the standards and procedures described in this document.
 No server may connect to the Texas State Network unless and until it complies with the following minimum technical and security standards.

-- All servers that deliver services across the university network must be registered with IT Security.
-Upon registration, IT Security will facilitate an information resources risk assessment to ensure compliance with state and university standards and best practices.
-For registration and assessment details, see the Device Registration page on the IT Security Web site.
+- All servers that deliver services across the university network must be notified and approved by the Information Security Office.
+The Information Security Office will facilitate an information resources risk assessment to ensure compliance with state and university standards and best practices.

 The server owner/administrator shall repeat the risk assessment annually.
 The server owner/administrator must document a risk mitigation plan to address the risks identified by the risk assessment.
 If the risk assessment reveals the absence of any standard controls, the plan must document the risk management decision that justifies the absence of those controls and, if applicable, the compensating controls employed to provide the same or better protection.

 - Services that are not required for the server to meet its mission must be disabled whenever the server is connected to the university network.

 - The following services are prohibited and must be disabled whenever the server is connected to the university network: